cartland/instant-runoff/README.md

 8\.
 Send out the live form for voting.
 If you are using keys, don't forget to distribute unique secret keys.

-Find the live form under Form -> Got to live form.
+Find the live form under Form -> Go to live form.

 9\.
 Run script after voting is complete.